tonybaloney/tonybaloney.github.io/blog/using-llm-in-github-actions.md

 To try and fix this issue, I added `-U0` to `git diff` so that it wouldn't provide any lines of context to the diff.
 This reduces the input token count and reduces the chance of misreporting line numbers.
 For nano, this fixed the line numbers but this time around it only reported one issue (cash vs cache).
 For mini it only reported two.

-So, in conclusion nano is too small for this task.

 As a next step, I think it makes sense to separate the tasks of parsing the git diff and reviewing the content.
 The LLM should only review the content and something programmatic should report line numbers.
+With that change, nano might be able to provide better insights.

 ## Experiment 3: Are the translations correct?